donnelldebnam/GitCodingChallenges/src/Day 4/README.md

 ### Objectives & Tips

-* In this exercise you'll be tasked with completing unit tests found in `SpaceshipTest.java`.
-You may use any of the provided files as references for your tests
+* In this exercise, you'll be tasked with designing a dynamic programming-based algorithm that will drastically increase the speed of the typical recursive fibonacci algorithm

-* There is a test written in the class that may be useful with regard to the setup and assertions expected in your tests

-* Some methods may have more functionality than others, so remember that for every function call within a method, you are responsible for testing that the call produces the expected output

-### Remember...
+* The ***main ideas*** here are:
+  * Have some ultimate storage unit/caching system that will be able to tell us if we've already computed the output (y) for some given input (x)
+  * If we haven't seen this input before, we then compute the output (y) given x and then store the output for future reference

-* Once you have your solution, run your tests in IntelliJ to prove that your solutions work
+* Once you have implemented the method, be sure to `add`, `commit`, and `push` your changes

-* To submit your changes, you'll need to `add` all changed files, `commit` your changes, and then `push`

-* After your changes are pushed, you'll want to open a pull request (PR) on ```github.com``` in order to merge into the original repository (this one)